-Multiply the amount shown on the taxable form (Example Schedule C, Schedule E, etc.) by the percentage shown in Column D. If the amount is zero or less, enter zero on the appropriate city line on Form IR-25, Page 1, Column H. If Column D is more than zero, enter the amount on the appropriate city line on Form IR-25, Column H.
+Multiply the amount shown on the taxable form (Example Schedule C) by the percentage shown in Column D. If the amount is zero or less, enter zero in Column E. If the amount is more than zero, enter the amount in Column E.